 Preparing for the Course

-- Complete Pre-Course Online Tests by midnight, Sunday March 19 (don't procrastinate—the tests are challenging!)
+- Complete pre-course online tests by midnight on the Sunday before the course (don't procrastinate—the tests are challenging).
 Remember that the tests are designed to help you learn.
 Don't be discouraged if you don't pass on the first try—few people do.
 Please contact Tiana White (801.832.2861) if you would like help with the tests.
-You'll need to check your e-mail from Paul Nicolazzo for the testing website and password to login.
+You'll need to check your email for the testing website and password to login.

-- Read through the DLP WFR Syllabus in detail and gather all pre-course materials.
+- Read through the DLP WFR syllabus that you received via email in detail and gather all pre-course materials.

-- Make your T-Shirt roll and bring it with you to the practical session.
-Watch the video on this page to see how it's done.
+- Make your t-shirt roll and bring it with you to the practical session.

 During the Course

-- We will meet in Eccles HWAC Special Events Room for the practical session each day.
-Be prepared to be inside and outside.
+- Be prepared to be inside and outside.
 Allow a few extra minutes to get there each day.
 You can park in the parking garage on the west side of the building.

-- Please arrive 10 minutes early on day 1 to complete paperwork.
-We will have a 45–60 minute lunch break every day.
+- Please arrive 10 minutes early on day one to complete paperwork.
+We will have 45–60 minute lunch breaks every day.
 We will do our best to manage our time effectively so we can stop at a reasonable time every night.
 To that end, please be on time and prepared every day.
 You can expect homework and study time every night of the course.

-- There are evening sessions scheduled from 6:00 p.m.–8:00 p.m. on Friday, Saturday, and Monday evenings.
-Check the DLP WFR Syllabus for details.
+- There are evening sessions scheduled from 6–8:00 p.m. on Friday, Saturday, and Monday evenings.

 About the Course

 Wilderness First Responder or WFR (pronounced "woofer") courses are designed to meet the needs of wilderness guides, expedition leaders, and outdoor instructors.
 They are the industry standard for wilderness medical training.
-It is the wilderness medicine training course for outdoor professionals and the course you want your friends to have taken before you travel with them!
-This course will also be offered as a WEMT course with separate prerequisite texts.
+It is the wilderness medicine training course for outdoor professionals and the course you want your friends to have taken before you travel with them.
+This course will also be offered as a WEMT course with separate pre-requisite texts.
 The course is taught by the Wilderness Medicine Training Center (WMTC), one of the leaders in wilderness medicine education.
 WMTC is the only wilderness medicine provider to offer a complete distance learning course in wilderness medicine.
-Their distance learning WFR course has three distinct components: a didactic distance learning component, on-line testing, and an on-site practical session.
-You MUST complete the didactic material using WMTC's text, field manual, course website, and on-line testing prior to attending the on-site practical session.
+Their distance learning WFR course has three distinct components: a didactic distance learning component, online testing, and an on-site practical session.
+You MUST complete the didactic material using WMTC's text, field manual, course website, and online testing prior to attending the on-site practical session.
 The time required to complete the didactic material and testing ranges from 25–50 hours depending on the individual student.
-The five day 50 hour practical session completes the course with skills labs and simulations designed to fully align the academic work with practical application.
-While distance learning courses are not for everyone—they require academic discipline and the ability for effective self-study—you can learn MORE taking a WMTC's distance learning WFR course than a standard WFR course.
+The five-day, 50-hour practical session completes the course with skills labs and simulations designed to fully align the academic work with practical application.
+While distance learning courses are not for everyone (they require academic discipline and the ability for effective self-study) you can learn MORE taking a WMTC's distance learning WFR course than a standard WFR course.
 For more information, please visit wildmedcenter.com.
-This course may be taken for 1 or 2 HPW credits.
+This course may be taken for one or two OEL credits.
 Contact Tiana White at 801.832.2861 or email@example.com for further information.